belgianmobileid/doc/directIntegration/authentication.md

 }
 ```

+***UserInfo Endpoint errors***

-<u><i>UserInfo Response</i></u> - when a request fails, the UserInfo Endpoint responds using the appropriate HTTP status code (typically, 400, 401, 403, or 405) and includes specific error codes in the response.
+When a request fails, the UserInfo Endpoint responds using the appropriate HTTP status code (typically, 400, 401, 403, or 405) and includes specific error codes in the response.

 For example: